 Common Ukulele Chords

 The most popular ukulele chords are also a part of the easiest to play ukulele chords as well.
 These common or popular ukulele chords include:

 - and F chords

-Besides the four mentioned above, chords Am and A are popular and you should master them quickly.
+Besides the four mentioned chords above, chords Am and A are also popular and ideal to master.
 If you learn and understand how to play the chords mentioned above, then you can attempt to play any ukulele song.

-That’s because many songs are usually made using the chords mentioned above.
+That’s because many songs are usually made using these chords.
 However, you should also try learning and practicing new chords to explore your musical potential.

 What Makes a Good Chord?